WHAT TO LISTEN FOR?

 19)Vic Jordan-Great “melodic player”.
 Album-“Pickaway”

 21)Ralph Stanley-Traditional Early Founding Father, Check out “Clinch Mountain Backstep”, “Hardtimes” and all the stuff the Stanley Brothers did.
+Here he is doing Pretty Polly that I think showcases his forward roll style so well.

 22)Ron Block-Modern Player who uses lots of bends.
 Plays with Alison Krauss